School Referral Programme

 Overview

 By working with young people struggling with formal education, we provide alternative solutions to support many different needs.
-Working alongside the referral agency, we develop an individual plan and ensure inclusion.
+Working alongside the referral agency, we develop an individual plan, ensure inclusion and support young people (S1-S6) to learn new skills, have more confidence, improved physical, social and emotional well-being by providing standalone programmes utilising the outdoors as their classroom.

 Aims